LCBecker/LCBecker.github.io/source/_posts/2014-09-23-the-trouble-with-math-in-computer-science-education.markdown

 categories: mathematics teaching education college
 ---

-{% img left /images/math.jpg 'math cartoon' 'math cartoon' %}
+{% img center /images/math.jpg 'math cartoon' 'math cartoon' %}

 Mathematics made computer science possible.
 From the Turing-Church papers to Von Neumann architecture, many of the things we take for granted are the direct result of some mathematician's discoveries.